KristinaAP/kristinaap.github.io/_pages/about.md

 - Hartmann, F., Egerod, B., Justesen, M., Pedersen, K.A., & Markus, S. *Why Do Voters Elect Business Candidates?
 Voter Demand vs Candidate Supply.* Working paper in progress.
 To be presented at EPSA 2026.

-- Pedersen, K.A. & Cruz, D. *We all have a cross to bear: Social Media Strategies During Protests on Democratic Contexts.* Working paper.
+- Pedersen, K.A. & Cruz, D. *We all have a cross to bear: Social Media Strategies During Protests in Democratic Contexts.* Working paper.
 Presented at EPSA 2023.